 Late Arriving Funds – If a student withdrew during a subsequent payment period, and aid for a previous payment period is received, the funds are not included in the return calculation.
 Late disbursements may be made if the conditions for those disbursements are met.

 Post-Withdrawal Disbursements – If a student withdrew before all Title IV aid was disbursed, the student may be eligible for a post-withdrawal disbursement.
 The amount will be determined by following the requirements for calculating earned Title IV aid and has no relationship to the student’s incurred institutional charges.
 Any post-withdrawal disbursements will be made from available grant funds before available loan funds.
 A school is permitted to credit a student’s account with the post-withdrawal disbursements of grant funds without permission from the student up to the amount of outstanding charges.
 In the case of post-withdrawal disbursements from federal loans funds, confirmation will be obtained from the student before any funds are disbursed.
 The information provided in the notification will include the information necessary for the student, or parent for a Direct Parent PLUS Loan, to make an informed decision as to whether the student or parent would like to accept any disbursement of loan funds and will be provided within 30 days of the date of determination that the student withdrew.

 Based on this calculation, a withdrawing student may owe larger payback to Title IV fund sources than what is calculated as the institutional refund amount.
 Dunwoody is required by law to make these paybacks to the appropriate Title IV program, so the student may owe money to the College after all refunds and returns are calculated.

-In the case of prolonged illness or accident, death in the family, or other serious circumstances that make it impractical to complete the program, the student should contact the Office of the Dean of Students as soon as possible to initiate discussion on the return of financial aid funds.
+In the case of prolonged illness or accident, death in the family, or other serious circumstances that make it impractical to complete the program, the student should contact the Office of the Dean of Students.

-The date of withdrawal determination is explained further on page 45 of this handbook.
+The date of withdrawal determination is explained here.

 Dunwoody provides tuition and fee refunds based on the following chart and process: